-We identity with our client what data need collecting, support data collection and then calculate total emissions following a precise protocol.
+We identify with our client what data need collecting, support data collection and then calculate total emissions following a precise protocol.

 #2 - Choose an offset project

-After this initial step, our client needs to decide to move to carbon neutrality by achieving net-zero emission for cards.
+After this initial step, our client needs to decide to move to carbon neutrality by achieving net-zero emissions for cards.

 Thales then helps the Bank identify and support the external emissions reduction projects that fit best with the company's values and compensate the emissions to carbon neutrality.